 When evaluating applicants, the RJDCF HSP Internship Program will take into account the decreased direct service hours accumulated by applicants beginning in March 2020, and make exceptions for applicants whose clinical hours and training experiences were impacted by the pandemic.
 We will not exclusively rely on minimum hour requirements, as we recognize the significant and ongoing disruption to training experiences for many applicants.
 We will consider additional training opportunities given to applicants to improve their skills during practicum experiences to prepare them for internship, as well as the overall application, and goodness of fit of the intern and RJDCF.

 Applicants invited for an interview will be notified by email on Interview Notification Day.
-Prior to COVID-19, we required applicants to have an onsite, in person interview.
-In accordance with APPIC recommendations disseminated on June 18, 2020, the RJDCF HSP Internship Program will conduct all 2020-2021 internship interviews using a HIPAA compliant video platform.
-Those invited to an interview should have a computer or phone with video/audio capabilities in order to participate in their interview.
+Prior to COVID-19, RJDCF required applicants to have an onsite, in person interview.
+Reflective of the APPIC 2021 Internship Applicant Survey Results, RJDCF HSP Internship Program will conduct internship interviews in 2022 using a HIPAA compliant video platform.
+Those invited to a virtual interview should have a computer or phone with video/audio capabilities in order to participate in their interview.
 In rare circumstances where an interviewee does not have access to video capabilities or video transmission is disrupted during the interview, a phone interview will be acceptable.
 We will also offer a Virtual Open House to applicants after each phase of interviews where applicants can meet and ask questions to current clinical supervisors, the training director, and current interns, and watch a video with a virtual tour of the prison grounds and information on the multiple inmate programs offered at RJDCF.

 The RJDCF HSP Internship Program participates in the National Matching Service for internship selection.
-Therefore, per APPIC, during Phase I of the Match, applicants and training sites will submit rank orders by February 5, 20201, and will be notified of results of the Match on February 19, 2021.
+Therefore, per APPIC, during Phase I of the Match, applicants and training sites will submit rank orders by the date stipulated by APPIC, and will be notified of results of the Match on Match Day.
 Interns who have been matched with RJDCF HSP Internship Program will be contacted by the TD as soon as possible on Match Day, and will receive a letter of appointment via email within 7 days of the match with confirmation of conditions of the appointment and internship start/end dates.
 Matched applicants must also submit an application to CDCR through the regular, civil service employee application process and must complete a credentialing process through CDCR.